moosefs/pve-moosefs/README.md

 ## ⚠️ Disclaimer

-**This project is highly experimental.**
+**This project is under active development but should still be considered beta.**

-> ⚠️ **Do NOT use snapshots in MooseFS block device (bdev) mode**.
-They are currently unsafe and may result in data loss.
+> ⚠️ **Keep backups of your data**.
+Snapshots are unsafe and may result in data loss.
 Snapshot support is still under active development and will remain experimental until this warning is removed.

 ## 📷 Preview